 In Punthakey’s analysis of cross-border M&A activity, North America, the EU-28 and Asia led cross-border investment in agriculture, with North America and the EU-28 accounting for 50% of outward FDI to the agricultural sector, while Asia (including China) was responsible for 35% of outward FDI to agriculture by deal value, and 32% of the total number of deals.

-This importance of agribusiness all links back to the world’s basic need to eat, but it is vital for job creation in developing countries and it plays an important role in securing a more sustainable future.
+The importance of agribusiness is clear, give the world’s basic need to eat, but beyond these primary functions it is also vital for job creation in developing countries and it plays an important role in securing a more sustainable future.

 Climate change and its repercussions are affecting developing countries the most, along with food systems that do not have high levels of resilience to climate events.
-Agribusinesses are a crucial tool in managing the effects of global warming and achieving the UN ‘s SDGs.
+Agribusinesses are a crucial tool in managing the effects of global warming and helping to achieve the UN’s Sustainable Development Goals.